 The monitor, mouse, and keyboard are necessary to finish setting up your system.

 Pay particular attention when choosing a gaming monitor.
 Not all are created equal.
-Get to know the specs of your graphics card as this will help you in purchasing the right display monitor.
+Get to know the specs of your graphics card, as this will help you purchase the right display monitor.

-- The maximum amount of individual pixels a monitor can display will determine resolution.
-The more pixels a monitor can display the cleaner and sharper the image will be.
+- The maximum amount of individual pixels a monitor can display will determine the resolution.
+The more pixels a monitor can say, the cleaner and sharper the image.

-- Screen resolution is one of the main factors that can impact the amount of demand placed on your graphics card.
+- Screen resolution is one of the main factors that can impact the demand placed on your graphics card.
 Choose a graphics card that can handle your maximum display resolution.
-Common display resolution:

-- 1920×1080 (1080p): The is one of the most popular resolution today, also known as Full High Definition, looks great on display monitors up to 24 inches diagonal.
+- 1920×1080 (1080p): One of the most popular resolutions today, also known as Full High Definition, looks excellent on display monitors up to 24 inches diagonal.

 - 2560×1440 (1440p): A Wide Quad HD display monitor, also known as 2k, is a big step up from 1080p.
-Looks great on a gaming monitor and you can expect image quality to be far greater than Full HD.
-To achieve reasonable frame rates with this resolution, near to or over 60, you will need a powerful GPU.
+With this resolution, you will need a powerful GPU to achieve reasonable frame rates, near or over 60.
+Looks great on a gaming monitor, and you can expect image quality to be far more excellent than Full HD.

-- 4096×2160 (2160): Ultra HD, also known as 4K, has become very popular with TVs but no so much with gaming monitors.
-Gaming enthusiast who does not have budget restraints and has a powerful gaming rig will get to enjoy exceptional image quality.
+- 4096×2160 (2160): Ultra HD, also known as 4K, has become very popular with TVs but not so much with gaming monitors.
+A gaming enthusiast who does not have budget restraints and has a powerful gaming rig will get to enjoy exceptional image quality.

-- Response time is the amount of time it takes for a pixel to change from one color to another, and measured in milliseconds (ms).
-Based on the type of panel used typical monitor response times are either 1ms-4ms.
+- Response time is when a pixel changes from one color to another and is measured in milliseconds (ms).
+Based on the type of panel used, typical monitor response times are either 1ms-4ms.

-- Twisted-nematic (TN) or in-plane switching (IPS) are two types of panels used by gaming monitors.
+- Twisted-nematic (TN) or in-plane switching (IPS) are two types of gaming monitor panels.

-- TN monitors produce super-fast response times but at the expense of color accuracy and viewing angles.
+- TN monitors produce super-fast response times at the expense of color accuracy and viewing angles.

-- IPS panels, on the other hand, deliver vivid colors and wider viewing angles.
+- On the other hand, IPS panels deliver vivid colors and wider viewing angles.
 Response times for IPS monitors do not go any lower than 4ms.

-If you’re gaming for pleasure, then an IPS monitor will be your pick.
+If you’re gaming for pleasure, an IPS monitor will be your pick.

 The latest gaming monitors will have either HDMI or DisplayPort for video and audio input.

-The newest generation of graphics card will have a similar video output.
-Video cards with DVI and VGA connectors are outdated technology, and therefore should not be considered for your new gaming PC build.
+The newest generation of graphics cards will have a similar video output.
+Video cards with DVI and VGA connectors are outdated and should not be considered for your new gaming PC build.

-Buying parts to build a gaming PC can be just as exciting as the actual build itself.
+In conclusion, buying parts to build a gaming PC can be as exciting as the build itself.

 Also, you will learn a great deal about the components that make your gaming PC work.
-The thrill of seeing your computer boot up for the first time is very satisfying.
+Seeing your computer boot up for the first time is very satisfying.

-In conclusion, start with a plan and a budget.
-Do research and find out what is the best setup for your type of gaming.
+Finally, start with a plan and a budget.
+Do the research and find out the best setup for your type of gaming.

-Website forums for your game(s) are the best place to get started.
-A great site to start putting together your parts list is https://pcpartpicker.com/list/
+Website forums for your game(s) are the best place to start.
+A great site to begin putting together your parts list is https://pcpartpicker.com/list/

 Check out the following video on how to bring your gaming PC together.